 Q1.4: What linguistic annotation schemas are used in Croatian corpora?

 Most of these corpora are annotated according to the MULTEXT-East morphosyntactic specifications.
-The more recent ones use the Version 6 specifications for the Serbo-Croatan macrolanguage.
+The more recent ones use the Version 6 specifications for the Serbo-Croatian macrolanguage.
 More recent corpora also use the Universal Dependencies project annotation scheme, in particular that for Croatian and Serbian.
 Named entities are annotated via the Janes NE guidelines.

 Q1.5: Where can I download Croatian resources?